The Mid Drive

 The Wire Tunnel

 I have seen numerous BBSHD’d Bullitts where the wiring from the motor is run forward underneath the main … girder … or whatever that part of the frame is called, and then run up once it splits into the deck support.
 I don’t like this because it creates visible wiring.
-Also, wires directly under the bike and potentially subject to ground impacts are a risk I’d prefer to avoid.
+Also, wires directly under the bike are potentially subject to ground impacts.
+A risk I’d prefer to avoid.

-I looped the wires up and over the drive side where the secondary housing naturally protects and hides them.
+I looped the wires up and over the drive side.
+The secondary housing naturally protects and hides them.
 The wires then cross over the top of that girder, hidden by the wire tunnel.
-My original idea was to use a bit of green or black furniture-grade PVC that I could pick up on EBay… but early on in the build process I stumbled across ‘Duck’ Brand neon green duct tape.
-This is a brand commonly found in hardware stores in the USA.
-Its a hobby-grade household product and not construction-site worthy, but its plenty good enough for what this job.
+My original idea was to use a bit of green or black furniture-grade PVC.
+However, early on in the build process I stumbled across ‘Duck’ Brand neon green duct tape.
+This is commonly found in hardware stores in the USA.
+Its a hobby-grade household product and not construction-site worthy, but its fine for this job.

-By some miracle the Neon Lime Green color is nearly an identical color match to the LarryVsHarry Lizzard King paint.
-You literally have to be looking at it just right in bright light to see any difference between the two.
-So it was perfect to cover the dark green PVC pipe used for the wire tunnel.
+By some miracle the Neon Lime Green color is nearly an identical match to the LarryVsHarry Lizzard King paint.
+You literally have to be looking at it just right to see any difference between the two.
+It was perfect to cover the dark green PVC pipe used for the wire tunnel.
 I did use two very large dark green zip ties to hold it in place.
-These were the closest color match I could find and, while they are not ideal, I have yet to find a better solution (including taping the thing onto the girder with the matching tape… I tried it and it looked awful).
+These were the closest color match I could find and, while they are not ideal, I have yet to find a better solution (including taping the thing onto the girder with the matching tape.
+I tried it and it looked awful).

 As it stands, the wire tunnel protects the wires coming out of the motor that have to be run forward and up the steering tube, where they rise to the handlebars.
 You don’t even see any wires now the Fahrer bags are installed.